Counseling Degrees & Licenses in North Carolina

 • Location: Raleigh, North Carolina / Online

-• Duration: Two years for the school counseling program; two to three years for the clinical mental health counseling program
+• Duration: Two years for the school counseling program; two-and-a-half to three years for the clinical mental health counseling program

 • Accreditation: Both programs are accredited by CACREP